ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-k8.md

 1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [Supported Platforms](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-ocp-about#console-ocp-about-prerequisites){: external}.

-2. You cannot deploy both an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x and 2.5.x instance to the same cluster.
+2. You cannot deploy an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x and 2.5.x instance to the same cluster.
 If you need to run both instances of the product, then they must be running in separate clusters.

 3. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.

 4. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
 For more information, see [Considerations when using Kubernetes distributions](#console-deploy-k8-considerations).

 5. If you have a Hardware Security Module (HSM) that you plan to use to generate and store the private key for your CA, peer, or ordering nodes, you need to create an HSM client image and push it to your container registry.
 Follow instructions in the [advanced deployment](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-hsm-build-docker) topic to build the image.
-You will need to provide the container registry image URL in a subsequent step when you deploy the operator.
-If the image is not public, you also need to create a Kubernetes image pull secret that contains the registry username and password (or access token).

 **Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible), a powerful tool for scripting the deployment of components in your blockchain network.
 If you prefer a manual installation, proceed to the next section.